sanjoy/playingwithpointers.com/_posts/2015-10-14-refcounting-harder-than-it-sounds.markdown

 ## solutions I'm aware of

-There are two solutions to this that I'm aware of:
+There are three solutions to this that I'm aware of:

   1. **Hazard pointers**[^4] -- `val->refcount++` in `Thread_A` counts
      (no pun intended!)  as a hazardous access, and could be protected